 You can find out more about any forthcoming priority setting meetings and events in your area by visiting the ‘Local Policing’ section of the Cambridgeshire Constabulary website for details.

 The Commissioner values the opinions of people who live and work in Cambridgeshire and Peterborough and wants more people to get involved with policing.
-The Commissioner runs regular surgeries to hear any concerns and issues from members of the public.
-Details of any future surgeries can be found in the events section of this website.
-Contact the Commissioner’s office if you would like to book an appointment.

 There are also many opportunities to volunteer for the Constabulary: for example by joining the Cambridgeshire Special Constabulary http://www.cambs-police.co.uk/recruitment/specials/ joining the StreetWatch scheme in Peterborough or a Speedwatch scheme in your local area.